 You’ve taken the plunge.
-After hearing about the buzzy productivity tool called Notion, you migrated from Evernote and are excited for this new chapter in note-taking.
+After hearing about the buzzy productivity app called Notion, you migrated from Evernote and are excited for this new chapter in note-taking.
 You’ve mastered the basics of Notion, have set up a GTD to-do list, and even created a Personal Wiki.
 And as you sit down to write your first If Statement, you expect to see a familiar Excel-like layout and it hits you: Where are the cells?
 Why don’t these property types align?
 And why do these formulas look so different?

 Notion formulas: a reference guide